CaglayanCaliskan/React-FeedbackApp/README.md

 # Feedback App with ReactJs

 In this project. i used Json local server (concurrently)
 + Add Feedback with rate.
 + Total Feedback count
 + Average Rating
 + Delete Feedback

-This is a learning project with @bradtraversy from https://www.udemy.com/course/react-front-to-back-2022/

 ## Used Technologies
 + ReactJs